BenAlston/stalkie_ref_genome_assembly/lab_book/useful_hpc_stuff.md

 # Apptainer is the open source version of docker, and is used on sheffield HPCs

 # usage with docker hub (main repository for docker/apptainer containers)
+# make the image (downloads a .sif file to wd):
-apptainer pull  docker://ezlabgva/busco:v5.6.1_cv1 # equivalent to calling a conda env
+apptainer pull  docker://ezlabgva/busco:v5.6.1_cv1 # equivalent to creating a conda env
+# load image.
+Analagous to <conda activate $env>
+apptainer shell /path/to/$image.sif

-# use in a script: (where you'd call a conda env)
+# use in a script, accordhing to hpc documentation (where you'd call a conda env)
 apptainer exec path/to/imgfile.img ls /
+# havent tested yet but presumably need to call the file so should look like this instead:
+apptainer shell /path/to/$image.sif
 ~~~